 - Referred pain to the front or outside of the affected arm

 - Stiffness and a limited range of motion in the shoulder

 - Instability and a feeling of weakness in the shoulder

 Treatment of a Labral Tear

-If surgical intervention is not deemed necessary or you want to try a more conservative approach, chiropractic and associated physical therapy can be effective in managing pain and restoring better function of the shoulder with a torn labrum.
+If surgical intervention is not deemed necessary or you want to try a more conservative approach, look for a labral tear chiropractor in Kansas City associated physical therapy.
+This can be effective in managing pain and restoring better function of the shoulder with a torn labrum.